 The eleven chapters in this collection provide an overview of current theoretical knowledge about the structure of household portfolios and compare predictions with empirical findings.
 The book describes the state-of-the-art tools of analytical, computational, and econometric investigation, as well as some of the key policy questions.
 It provides an original comparative analysis of household portfolios in countries for which detailed household-level data are available (the United States, the United Kingdom, Italy, Germany, and the Netherlands).
 Finally, it uses microdata for an in-depth study of the portfolio composition of population groups of special policy interest, such as the young, the elderly, and the rich.

 About the Editors

 Luigi Guiso is Professor of Economics at the European University Institute, Florence.

-Michael Haliassos is Professor and Chair of Macroeconomics and Finance at Goethe University Frankfurt, Director of the Center for Financial Studies there, and Research Fellow at the Center for Economic Policy Research (CEPR).
-He is a coeditor of Household Portfolios (MIT Press, 2001) and Stockholding in Europe.
+Michael Haliassos is Professor and Chair of Macroeconomics and Finance at Goethe University Frankfurt, Director of the Center for Financial Studies and of the Center of Excellence SAFE, and Research Fellow at the Center for Economic Policy Research (CEPR).
+He is a coeditor of Household Portfolios (MIT Press) and Stockholding in Europe.

 Tullio Jappelli is Professor of Economics at the University of Salerno.

 "This book is a must for anyone who is contemplating research in the area of household portfolio analysis.
 It lucidly covers theoretical and econometric issues, and also provides empirical results from careful studies done using data from a number of countries."--Harvey Rosen, Department of Economics, Princeton University